How to make Mother Nature’s most magical light show even more fantastic: See it from space.

 Brilliant opportunities to view the auroras are offered by astronauts who record them from outer space.
 NASA has released multiple showings of both the northern lights (aurora borealis) and southern lights (aurora australis).

 These glimpses provide insights as to how the celestial spectacle is seen aboard the International Space Station (ISS).

-When astronauts are catapulted from the Earth’s atmosphere to outer space, they will also sometimes pass through red aurorae.
-Unfortunately, these rosy lights in particular are usually too faint to be seen.
+When astronauts are catapulted from the Earth’s atmosphere to outer space, they also sometimes pass through red aurorae.
+Unfortunately, the rosy lights in particular are usually too faint to be seen by the naked eye.